hdtodd/rtl_watch/README.md

 The information from `rtl_watch` can be helpful in several ways to understand your ISM neighborhood:

 1. Which devices are closest to you?
-High values of SNR mean (e.g., 15-20) and standard deviation indicate that the device is likely close to your RTL-SDR receiver.
+High values of SNR mean (e.g., 15-20) may indicate that the device is close to your RTL-SDR receiver.
 Also, high values for packet or transmit count likely indicate a device close to your receiver, as their packets are received routinely, relative to those with low counts (but check correlation with ITGT and PPT).
 1. Which devices may either be remote or experiencing interference from other devices?
 A high standard deviation value for ITGT (inter-transmission gap time) or PPT (packets per transmission) indicate that the transmitting device's packets are not being received routinely.
-That could be because of interference from other devices (which prevent the packets from being decoded correctly) or because the device is remote from your receiver (check for correlation SNR mean and standard deviation).
+That could be because of interference from other devices (which prevent the packets from being decoded correctly) or because the device is remote from your receiver (check for correlation with SNR mean and standard deviation).
 1. Which devices have unreliable oscillators?
 A high value for frequency standard deviation likely indicate an unstable (possibly older) device clock.

 ## Installing `rtl_watch`